 We have a new Mayor and Deputy Mayor every year, who are chosen by the leading political group of the council.
 Their term of office runs for the Municipal Year.
 Each Mayor chooses a charity/charities which they will raise money for during their year.

-We welcome invitations from local organisations for our Mayor / Deputy Mayor to attend your events.
+We welcome invitations from local organisations for our Deputy Mayor to attend your events.

 Her role at the town council included working with the community to improve the wellbeing of resident’s lives.
 As vice-chair of the Entertainments Committee, she played an active role in choosing events and entertainments for the local residents.
 She was one of the two town council representatives for the Youth Council.

-For Hertsmere, Cynthia has served on a variety of committees including Operations Review, Audit and Member Training and Development Group, which she chaired for three years.
-In the new municipal year 2019/20, she joined the Asset Management Panel, Personnel Appeals, Policy Review and Local Joint Committee.
+For Hertsmere, Cynthia served on a variety of committees including Operations Review, Audit and Member Training and Development Group, which she chaired for three years.
+More recently she served on the Asset Management Panel, Personnel Appeals, Policy Review and Local Joint Committee.

-This year's Deputy Mayor is Councillor Anne Swerling.
+This year's Deputy Mayor is Cllr Anne Swerling.

 Anne has lived in Hertsmere for more than 30 years.
 She was elected as a borough councillor for Bushey Park, where she lives, in 2014 and was re-elected to the same ward in 2015 and 2019.